eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/process.rst

    .. literalinclude:: ../src/checks/check-ssh.json
 	  :language: bash

 .. note:: It's important to set correctly the argument to filter correctly from the running processes.
-Read more in :ref:`incorrect-process-check`
+Read more in :ref:`incorrect-process-check`.

 Troubleshooting